Address Climate Change

 3. Risk Management

-In consultation with the directors in charge of each field and the Climate Change Response Project, we conduct scenario analyses to identify climate-related business risks and opportunities, assess their importance, calculate their financial impact, and review countermeasures.
+In consultation with the directors in charge of each field, the IR & Sustainability Department, and the Finance & Accounting Department, we conduct scenario analyses to identify climate-related business risks and opportunities, assess their importance, calculate their financial impact, and review countermeasures.
 These matters are next reported annually to the Board of Directors, which decides on business strategies and plans after considering important matters including the risks and countermeasures.
 Important climate change-related risks are also integrated and managed with the results of company-wide risk analyses conducted through internal audits etc.

 4. Metrics and Targets